Move over Ambien; there’s a better sleep remedy in town.

 Switch to CBD

 However, a 2011 experimental study found that caffeine enhanced the memory-impairing effects of THC in animals and in cell cultures.
-In fact, caffeine seemed to compliment THC so well that less THC was needed to achieve the same results of the original dosage of just THC alone.
+In fact, caffeine seemed to complement THC so well that less THC was needed to achieve the same results as the original dosage of just THC alone.

 While the research hasn’t been tested in humans if you can get the same effects using less THC when caffeine is involved, what a great way to give yourself a little pick-me-up!

 If you’re hoping to avoid falling asleep, finding ways to limit your THC consumption is usually a good idea.